MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune.md

 ✅ **Use Microsoft Copilot in Intune for AI-generated analysis**

-Copilot in Intune is available in the Intune admin center.
-It can help you manage your policies and settings within your policies.
-With Copilot, you can learn more about individual settings, get recommended values, and get a summary of an existing policy.
+Copilot in Intune is available and has capabilities that are powered by Copilot for Security.

+Copilot can summarize existing policies, give you more setting information, including recommended values and potential conflicts.
 You can also get device details and troubleshoot a device.

-Fo more information, go to [Microsoft Copilot in Intune](../copilot/copilot-intune-overview.md).
+For more information, go to [Microsoft Copilot in Intune](../copilot/copilot-intune-overview.md).

 ## Integrates with other Microsoft services and apps